tauqeerabbas87/bit/README.md

 ### SPA with Create-react-app

 I choose react, as I have experience of more than two years in working in it.
+This is an SPA, I have not added routing, so the url will not change, but if user adds any other url, it will redirect to 404 page.

 ### Styling with Material-ui